 Working with an interior designer in a few easy steps

-Here are a few easy steps to understand what happens when a client engages the services of an interior designer:
+The steps to understand what happens when a client engages the services of an interior designer are:

 1. The client brief

 The start to any client and interior designer relationship is through the client brief.
 This is the first meeting where the interior designer listens, understand the client’s requirements, including likes and dislikes, as well as the budget for the project.
 In essence, an interior designer needs to help a client express and clarify what they are hoping to achieve with their project.
 Before approaching an interior designer, the client needs to be clear about:

 - any important information on time-frame or other special project requirements.

 The answers to these questions form the basis of the brief.
 The interior designer will help the client to further develop the details of the brief for their project.
 This means that the clearer and more detailed the brief at the outset; the better will be the finished result.
 An interior designer will discuss the following with the client:

 - what can be delivered by defining the stages

 The interior designer will discuss the brief with the client and use their creativity and experience to turn ideas and concepts into a realistic workable framework for the project.
 Therefore, for the project to be a success the client needs to be open to new ideas and solutions.

 Interior Design Inspiration Board An interior designer will advise on the budget, co-ordinate the work and monitor progress against the time, cost and quality benchmarks for the project.
 These are essential for a good outcome.
 They will use their design skills to maximise the potential of a new or existing property and advise on the most beneficial layout and planning of the existing space.